syncfusion-content/flutter-docs/Flutter/calendar/callbacks.md

 ---
 layout: post
 title: Callbacks in Syncfusion Flutter Calendar
-description: Learn about the callbacks in syncfusion flutter calendar and the usage of the callbacks
+description: Learn about the callbacks in Syncfusion Flutter Calendar and the return values and usage of the callbacks
 platform: flutter
 control: SfCalendar
 documentation: ug